 - Hair for both male and female officers in uniform, must be of natural color and in length and style;

 - No tattoos from the neck and above, to include any part of the head are allowed.
-Commissioned personnel shall not wear tattoos, if visible or exposed, are of an offensive manner or nature, while in uniform.
+Commissioned personnel shall not wear tattoos, if visible or exposed, that are of an offensive manner or nature, while in uniform.

 Residence: Cadets will be required to live at the Game Warden Training Center near Hamilton, Texas, for the duration of the training period, approximately 30 weeks.
 All rules, regulations, policies and procedures of the Academy must be followed while in residence.

 Emolument: An emolument will be taken from cadets for food services while at the Game Warden Training Center.

 Pay and Advancement (as of 9/1/2015)